List of Magical Girl Raising Project characters: Magical Girl Raising Project: ACES/QUEENS

-The leader of the Magical Girl Resources Department's covert team who joins Deluge's group under Pfle's orders when the latter is blackmailed by the former kidnapping Shadow Gale.
+The leader of the Magical Girl Resources Department's covert team, who joins Deluge's group under Pfle's orders.
 Her Magical Girl outfit is a scholar's uniform.
 Both Dark Cutie and Glassianne respect her as their strategist.
 She is the third Magical Girl to die, killed by a brainwashed Ripple.

 She can change any object in her hands by changing a syllable (ventriloquism works) in the object's name.